jratdev/jrat---server/README.md

 JRat is a Remote Administration Tool programmed in Java. <br>
 It's command based, which means it does not have a User Interface, <br>
 do you can use it on every vserver.
-It's programmed by a 16 years old kid, who had fun to <br>
-create this project.

 ### Installation
 MacOSX & Linux & Windows